J-1 Visa Executive Chef Jobs

 Can I transition from a J-1 to a long-term work visa after my program ends?

-Transitioning to an H-1B or another long-term work visa after a J-1 depends on whether the two-year home residency requirement applies to you.
+Transitioning to an H-1B visa or another long-term work visa after a J-1 depends on whether the two-year home residency requirement applies to you.
 Executive Chef positions under the Trainee category do not automatically trigger this requirement, but your individual circumstances, including your home country and funding source, determine your specific situation.
 Confirm your status with your designated sponsor before your program ends and before your host employer begins any visa transfer process.